 South Africa has the highest reported occurrence of FAS in the world.
 In the West Coast, 64 children per 1000 are affected (6.42%), making it one of the highest in the world.

 Recent research shows that 9.4% – 12.9% (94-129/1000) of children in Robertson, Montagu, Bonnievale and Ashton areas are suffering from FAS.

 What Damage Does Alcohol Cause to the Developing Baby?

-The damage is serious: Large amounts of alcohol consumption carry a 6–10% chance of the baby developing fetal alcohol syndrome which is characterised by prenatal and postnatal growth deficiency, mental retardation, specific craniofacial dysmorphic features and behavioral changes.
-Smaller amounts of alcohol consumption cause “alcoholic effects” which may manifest in intellectual impairment, behavioral changes and growth disturbances.
+The damage is serious: Large amounts of alcohol consumption carry a 6–10% chance of the baby developing fetal alcohol syndrome which is characterised by prenatal and postnatal growth deficiency, mental retardation, specific craniofacial dysmorphic features and behavioural changes.
+Smaller amounts of alcohol consumption cause “alcoholic effects” which may manifest in intellectual impairment, behavioural changes and growth disturbances.

 The Developmental Risks of Consuming Alcohol While Pregnant Include: